seanfisk/mastering-eos/README.rst

  Mastering EOS
 ===============

-Mastering EOS is a new initiative to produce better documentation for the Grand Valley State University School of Computer and Information Systems Exploratory Operating System Labs (GVSU CIS EOS Labs).
+Mastering EOS is an initiative to produce better documentation for the Grand Valley State University School of Computer and Information Systems Exploratory Operating System Labs (GVSU CIS EOS Labs).
 It is intended to augment and eventually supplant the `original EOS documentation`_ located on the School of CIS website.

 Mastering EOS consists of two parts: